 In addition to the formal requirements, you must also meet some personal requirements, so that you feel comfortable abroad and your volunteer project will be a complete success - for you and the project!

 You are tolerant!

 Prejudices of foreign culture and people have no place in your luggage.
 Please leave it at home.
 You should be open-minded and tolerance is a very important feature for you while volunteering abroad.
 Even if the other way of working may not always make much sense in your eyes, please be respectful of your host country and its habits.
 The aim of a voluntary work abroad is not to criticize or smile at people's thinking and actions.
 On the contrary, the purpose is to work together supporting a good cause.

 For a longer stay in a foreign country, you step out of your comfort zone and you have to adapt to other lifestyle habits and people.
 It is very important that you are ready for it.
 Especially in a voluntary work abroad, in underdeveloped countries, you will encounter situations and realities that are new to you.
 Maybe you also live with a local host family, who belongs to a foreign culture.
 But exactly these new challenges are also the exciting thing about volunteering in South America!
 Explore a foreign country, become part of society, immerse yourself in the culture and traditions and get to know people intensively and try to learn from them!
 This represents a unique opportunity to grow beyond yourself, to mature as a person and to evolve!

 You have team spirit!

 Please be aware that volunteering abroad always means that team spirit comes first.
 Working in a team is fun and brings good mood!
-So, if you travel to South America as a volunteer, be sure to include a good deal of team spirit, because during your volunteer work you will work with different people from different backgrounds.
+So, if you travel to Chile as a volunteer, be sure to include a good deal of team spirit, because during your volunteer work you will work with different people from different backgrounds.
 So, it is important that you are willing to work fair and constructive and sometimes stuck back.
 A head-to-head attitude is out of place for volunteering.